ninglab/CTKG/Schema.md

 >
 > from https://www.meddra.org/how-to-use/basics/hierarchy

 Before normalization, the original database contains 42,435 unique adverse event terms.
-For those terms which are present in the MedDRA dictionary and with level "LLT", we represented them using their corresponding preferred terms (PTs).
+For those terms which are present in the MedDRA dictionary and with the level "LLT", we represented them using their corresponding preferred terms (PTs).
 After normalization, we got 11,137 MedDRA terms and 10,151 unmapped terms.

 **Attributes:**